kratisto/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.pl-pl.md

 ### Step 4: Verifying the Agent installation

-- Confirm the agent status in the **Discovered Computers** section.
+- Confirm the agent status in the `Discovered Computers`{.action} section.
 - Check for successful connection and registration with the VSPC.

 ### Step 5: Changing backup policies